 9. Arkansas is the Largest Producers of Rice in the United States

-In term of acres planted as well as production, Arkansas continues to be the largest rice producers of all rice producing states.
+In terms of acres planted as well as production, Arkansas continues to be the largest rice producer of all rice producing states.
 Poinsett, Arkansas, Cross, Jackson, and Lawrence are the five largest rice-producing counties in Arkansas state.
-Wells is a long grain rice variety that widely planted in Arkansas.
-It’s the variety that developed by the University of Arkansas Agricultural Experiment Station.
+Wells is a long grain rice variety that is widely planted in Arkansas.
+It’s the variety that was developed by the University of Arkansas Agricultural Experiment Station.

 10. The Largest Meat Producer of the U.S. is Headquartered in Arkansas